learn-co-students/module-one-final-project-guidelines-nyc-web-051319/README.md

+# UNTITLED DUNGEON CRAWLER

+Welcome to the world of NAME.
+In UNTITLED, you play as a brave warrior who must battle through grim dungeon levels of monsters.
+This game is a roguelike adventure where if you lose, that character is forever lost to the depths of the dungeon.

+## Starting out

+Every adventurer needs to etch his/her destiny so that songs and tales can be passed down from generation to generation.
+Provide your champions name, weapon of choice and famous battlecry, which you're known for screaming whilst charging into the fray!

+Name: Name of your choosing plus titles, class, whatever!
+Melee Weapon: This experience works best if you use a hand-held melee weapon
+Battlecry: Something you want your character to scream into battle!

 # Module One Final Project Guidelines

 Congratulations, you're at the end of module one!
 You've worked crazy hard to get here and have learned a ton.